Minnesota State Story

 Minnesota Best Practices Guide

 In 2019, in partnership with NACDD and Leavitt Partners, MDH published the “Best Practices Guide for Recruiting, Enrolling, and Retaining Minnesotans with Greatest Need in the National Diabetes Prevention Program.”
 While the National DPP lifestyle change program is a covered benefit in Medicaid, CDC-recognized organizations have struggled to recruit and retain Medicaid beneficiaries in the program.
-The guide compiles evidence-based recommendations and real-life strategies that lifestyle coaches use to encourage enrollment in the program and support its successful completion.
+The guide compiles evidence-based recommendations and real-life strategies that Lifestyle Coaches use to encourage enrollment in the program and support its successful completion.
 Some of the topics included in the guide are outreaching to priority populations, partnering with community organizations, establishing referrals with health care systems, demonstrating cultural competency, addressing literacy and language barriers, and using incentives.

-In conjunction with the guide, the Minnesota Department of Health released the following videos interviewing lifestyle coaches and program coordinators to emphasize the retention strategies detailed in the Best Practices Guide:
+In conjunction with the guide, the Minnesota Department of Health released the following videos interviewing Lifestyle Coaches and program coordinators to emphasize the retention strategies detailed in the Best Practices Guide:

 Lessons Learned